XIN-Solutions/xinmods-headstart/README.md

     {{{html-field document=product.doc field=product.doc.items.body)}}}

 To resolve links in the HTML block you can register a `LinkResolver` function with the `ContentParser` class.

-By default, the following LinkResolver is registered as follows.
+Its shape is as follows:

     const NoResolver = (linkInfo) => {
         console.log("Did not resolve", linkInfo); return '#'
     };

     ContentParser.setLinkResolver(options.linkResolver || NoResolver);

+By default, a `LinkResolver` is registered that tries to get URLs from documents by requesting their 'link' variation model transformation.
+For example, if you have a `xinmods:product` type, you might create a link generator as follows:

+    Models.register("xinmods:product", "link", (product) => {
+        return product.path.replace("/content/documents", "");
+    });

+You must make sure to use `fetch` to pre-fetch the documents referenced by the HTML field.

 ## Components